 Summer break is almost here!
 The kids will spend a lot of time indoors and will be looking for things to do.
 If the kids are bored and you are out of ideas and tricks to keep them happy, consider allowing some educational screen time.
 Here’s a list of educational websites for kids that you can allow your children to play on this summer.
 Find your favorites and bookmark them!

 Educational Websites for Kids

 ABCmouse.com – award winning website with educational games for kids 2-8 online with a full online curriculum for preschool through 2nd Grade with 9,000+ learning activities.
-Get your first month free!
+For a limited time, get your first month free!
 Or, get two months for $5!

 GoNoodle – Hundreds of videos that activate kids’ bodies and brains.

 NASA Kids’ Club – a place to play games and learn about NASA

 Starfall – teaches children to read with phonics

 PBS KIDS – includes learning games with your favorite PBS characters